 I’ll point something else out: what about all those fun times you have had doing some art project or science experiment or baking cookies with your kids?

 You were teaching.
-But you were working as a team, exploring the world, and learning in meaningful ways.
-You taught them more in doing those things than they probably learned in school in days, but you can't measure some of the things they learned.
+You were also working as a team, exploring the world, and learning in meaningful ways.
+You taught them more in doing those things than they probably learned in school in days, but you can’t measure some of the things they learned.

 “I’m too scattered/unorganized/uneducated/(insert adjective here) and I’m afraid I’ll mess up my kids.”